 Yancoal is accountable for the implementation of the conservation management actions, as shown in Table 2, this key responsibility rest with the Environment and Community Manager.
-The Manager is supported by an Environmental Specialist and Environmental Advisor who engage and supervise qualified consultants and contractors to complete the Biodiversity Auditor role, other monitoring, weed and pest animal control, supplementary planting, construction and maintenance of infrastructure and other works as described in the following Section.
+The Manager is supported by staff who engage and supervise qualified consultants and contractors to complete the Biodiversity Auditor role, other monitoring, weed and pest animal control, supplementary planting, construction and maintenance of infrastructure and other works as described in the following Section.